Use said when you report someone’s words.

 While you can use said even with written words – if you are quoting what someone wrote in a mail or in tweet – it is better to make it clear the person wasn’t talking at the time.

-Sewing seeds of doubt
+Not using said sews seeds of doubt

 Readers may interpret other alternatives to said as suggesting the speaker is lying, misinformed or doesn’t know what they are talking about.
 Think of claimed or according to.